 - On the Roads And Highways Editing toolbar, select a target LRS Network.

-- Choose one or more centerlines by pressing and holding the Shift key.
+- Click the Choose Centerlines tool and choose one or more centerlines by pressing and holding the SHIFT key.

-You can choose multiple centerlines for the create, extend, and realign route activities.
+You can choose multiple centerlines for the create, extend, or realign route activities.